 The 4-20 mA Output provides the analog output indication of the LQ6 valve position.
-Output scaling is such that 4 mA output corresponds to the minimum factory scaled (%) valve position and 20 mA output corresponds to the maximum factory scaled (%) valve position.
+Output scaling is such that 4 mA output corresponds to 0% valve position and 20 mA output corresponds to 100% valve position.
 Output between these extremes is a linear function of valve position.
 A shutdown condition (resulting from certain errors or from an open Shutdown Input) is indicated on the 4-20 mA Output by 0 mA output current.

 Recommended cable is 1.0 mm2 (16 AWG) twisted, shielded pair.
 The output will drive a load resistance up to 500 Ω .
-The output circuit is electrically isolated from all other LQ6 driver circuitry and will withstand common mode voltage up to ± 500 Vdc with respect to Power Supply (-) without damage at 25 °C.
+The output circuit is electrically isolated from all other LQ6 driver circuitry and will withstand common mode voltage up to ±500 VDC with respect to Power Supply (-) without damage at 25 °C.